-The Tennessee Board of Regents (TBR) system consists of 46 institutions with a combined annual enrollment of over 200,000 students, making it among the nation's largest systems of public higher education.
-TBR's six state universities, 13 community colleges, and 27 colleges of applied technology offer classes in almost all of Tennessee's 95 counties.
-The TBR system is a \$2.2 billion per year enterprise.
+The Tennessee Board of Regents (TBR) system consists of 40 institutions.
+TBR's 13 community colleges, and 27 colleges of applied technology offer classes in almost all of Tennessee's 95 counties.
 The activities of the Tennessee Board of Regents System are coordinated with the Tennessee Higher Education System in an effort to achieve unity in the programs of higher education in Tennessee.

-Tennessee Board of Regents 1415 Murfreesboro Road, Suite 350 Nashville, Tennessee 37217 (615) 366-4400 Tennessee Higher Education Commission 404 James Robertson Parkway, Suite 1900 Nashville, TN 37243
+Tennessee Board of Regents 1 Bridgestone Park, 3rd Floor Nashville, TN 37214 Tennessee Higher Education Commission 404 James Robertson Parkway, Suite 1900 Nashville, TN 37243